-Copper has a significantly lower specific electrical resistivity than aluminium: 100, compared to 160.
+Copper has a significantly lower electrical volume resistivity: 0.017241 (Ω x mm2)/m for copper, compared to 0.0282 (Ω x mm2)/m for aluminium .
 This difference is highly relevant for power cables.
 To attribute to an aluminium conductor the same resistance as a copper conductor, the cross-sectional area of the aluminium conductor must become larger to compensate for aluminium’s higher electrical resistivity.
 In fact, for the same current-carrying capability, an aluminium conductor needs a 56% larger cross-sectional area than copper.
 One practical consequence is that less aluminium cable can be stored on a drum, resulting in shorter cable lengths and more joints.
 Using copper reduces the number of joints thus lowers the risk of system failures.

 Corrosion is not an issue for copper.
 It is resistant to most organic chemicals and can operate indefinitely in most industrial environments.
-A green patina may form after long exposure to the atmosphere, but this is actually a protective surface film and does not damage performance.
-The protection of copper is unnecessary, even in salty offshore environments, whereas oxidation is a particular problem with aluminium conductors.
-The oxide layer should be removed, and an oxide-inhibiting compound applied to reduce oxidation.
+A green patina may form after long exposure to the atmosphere, but this is actually a protective surface film and does not affect performance.
+The protection of copper is unnecessary, even in salty offshore environments, whereas oxidation is a particular problem with aluminium conductors: the oxide layer should be removed, and an oxide-inhibiting compound applied to reduce oxidation.

 Copper shows good resistance to creep; essential to avoid relaxation of contact pressure and for components of complex shape.
 Aluminium on the other hand exhibits evidence of significant creep at room temperature, whereas a similar rate of creep is only shown by high conductivity copper at 150°C.